Starting mid way through the year

 - Employer NIC – The total employer NIC in the year to date.
 Note: sometimes the P11 deductions working sheet does not contain a separate column for ‘Employer NIC’, but will instead have a column for the sum of the ‘Employee + Employer NIC’.
 In such cases you should manually calculate the employer NIC by deducting the ‘Employee NIC’ from that combined total.

 - Earnings up to LEL – The ‘LEL is the ‘Lower Earnings Limit’.
 In 2024-25 the LEL is £123 for weekly paid employees, and £533 for monthly paid employees. e.g. If you have year to date figures for a monthly paid employee up until and including month 7, and if that employee’s earnings exceeded £533 in each of these previous 7 months, then the ‘Earnings up to LEL’ figure will be 7 x £533.
-If the employee did not reach the LEL in any one pay period then the ‘earnings up to LEL will be lower than this amount.
+If the employee did not reach the LEL in one particular pay period then the ‘earnings up to LEL’ for the year to date would only be 6 x £533.
 (For tax year 2023-24 the weekly LEL is £123 is and the monthly LEL is £533).

 - Earnings LEL to PT – PT stands for ‘Primary Threshold’.
 The year to date ‘LEL to PT’ figure should be read from the P11 deductions working sheet and entered into this field.